-You will not necessarily gain any direct benefit from the study, however, during pre-study assessment you will get information about your general health including results from a medical examination, blood tests, urine tests, chest x-ray and lung function measurement.
+During pre-study assessment you will get information about your general health including results from a medical examination, blood tests, urine tests, chest x-ray and lung function measurement.
 You may also get information about your health from the bronchoscopy.
 However, these assessments are not carried out for diagnostic purposes and should not be considered a substitute for a doctor's visit.

-Information gained from this study may aid in the development of a more effective vaccination programme to prevent TB worldwide.
+Information gained from this study may aid in the development of more effective vaccination programmes to prevent TB worldwide.

-1.14 Will my General Practitioner/family doctor (GP) be informed of my participation?
+1.14 Will my General Practitioner/family doctor (GP) be informed of my wish to take part?

 As part of the consent process, you will be asked to allow the investigators to contact your own doctor (GP) to obtain your medical information.
-This is to make sure there are no medical reasons why you should not participate.
+This is to make sure there are no medical reasons why you should not take part.

 Sometimes test results may be "out of range", which means the results do not fall within the usual ranges for healthy individuals.
 In this case, you would be asked to return for a repeat test so that it can be checked again.
-If the test results are still out of range, or if the chest x-ray shows a significant abnormality, this will mean you cannot participate and we will ask your permission to contact your GP or a specialist doctor, whichever is the most appropriate, to ensure the abnormality is followed up.
+If the test results are still out of range, or if the chest x-ray shows a significant abnormality, this will mean you cannot take part and we will ask your permission to contact your GP or a specialist doctor, whichever is the most appropriate, to ensure the abnormality is followed up.
 At no point will your test results be divulged to anyone outside the study team without your permission.